Elana James: Musical career

 From 2005 through 2008, James led her trio and performed in one with Cindy Cashdollar and Redd Volkaert as the High Flyers, appearing on A Prairie Home Companion and in clubs in Austin.
 During this time James also performed with Heybale, a group including Redd Volkaert, Earl Poole Ball, Tom Lewis, Kevin Smith and Gary Claxton.

 In 2008, The Hot Club of Cowtown, with James, guitarist Whit Smith and bassist Jake Erwin re-formed, and continued touring and recording.
 In 2008, the band released The Best of the Hot Club of Cowtown, followed by Wishful Thinking in 2009, and in 2011, a collection of Western swing songs made popular by legendary Texas bandleader Bob Wills, What Makes Bob Holler.
 The Hot Club of Cowtown's most recent albums include Rendezvous in Rhythm (Gold Strike Records, 2013), a collection of hot jazz standards and traditional Romanian-style instrumentals performed acoustically, in the style of Django Reinhardt and Stephane Grappelli; Midnight on the Trail, a compilation of early Western swing and cowboy songs; "Crossing the Great Divide," a 7-track EP of songs written by The Band on the occasion of the 50th anniversary of the release of Music from Big Pink and The Band; and Wild Kingdom, an album of original material released on September 27, 2019.

-James has worked in the Bob Marshall and Lee Metcalf Wilderness of Montana as a wrangler, packer, cook, and guide.
-In 2019 she was named one of two Packer Apprentices with the Bob Marshall Wilderness Foundation for the summer season, learning and applying the mule-packing style.
-She has taught music privately, leads fiddle workshops, and released an instructional video, Elana James's Hot Fiddle: Introduction to Violin Improvisation.
+In 2022 the band released Live from Belfast, a live set recorded live at the Black Box in Belfast, Northern Ireland, and The Finest Hour, a collection of songs on the American pop chart in 1945.